Estimated reading time: 5 minutes

 - Income support and rehabilitation

-Finland accepts multiple citizenship.
-In other words, a Finnish citizen may also be a citizen of some other country.
-Even if a Finnish citizen has more than one citizenship, the Finnish authorities will consider him or her to be a Finnish citizen both in Finland and abroad.
+Finland accepts multiple citizenships.
+In other words, once your permanent residency in Finland is approved, you may also be a citizen of another country.
+Even if a Finnish citizen has more than one citizenship, the Finnish authorities will consider them a Finnish citizen both in Finland and abroad.

 - You have lived in Finland for a sufficiently long period.
-The required period depends on your situation; normally, it is at least 4-7 years after acquring a permanent residency.
+The period necessary depends on your situation; typically, it is at least 4-7 years.